TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design

 \subsection{Overall UED Workflow}

-The overall UED algorithm follows the same loop as ACCEL~\cite{ACCEL}, with the sole modification that task scoring uses our task priority definition (Eq.~\ref{eq:task_priority}) in place of positive value loss alone.
-We maintain a policy $\pi_{\phi}$, a level generator G, a Task Buffer $\Lambda$, and the sampling distribution $P_{D}$ over the decision variable $d\in\{0,1\}$, where $d=0$ indicates generator sampling and $d=1$ indicates buffer replay.
+The overall UED algorithm follows the ACCEL loop~\citep{ACCEL}, with the sole change that task scoring uses our Task Priority (Eq.~\ref{eq:task_priority}) in place of Positive Value Loss (PVL) alone (Figure~\ref{fig:overall_workflow}).
+At each curriculum update time \(t\), with probability \(d\) we sample a new level uniformly at random, and with probability \(1-d\) we sample a level from the replay buffer according to its Task Priority score.
+Early in training, when the buffer is empty, we sample levels uniformly at random for a warm-up period.
+The warm-up length matches ACCEL’s setting.